In Conclusion WCC

 there are serious disadvantages to being an atheist or an agnostic.
 Once you remove

 circumstance.
-This makes the unbeliever responsible for their own utopia.
+This makes the unbeliever wholly responsible for their own utopia.

 When things go well this approach obviously works, but when they